-Mission: To conduct multi-institutional pediatric research that improves patient and health system outcomes.
+Mission: To conduct multi-center pediatric research that improves patient and health system outcomes.

-To accomplish this purpose, PEDSnet develops resources that make multi-institutional pediatric clinical research faster and less expensive, engages stakeholders in all parts of the research process, and generates new knowledge that informs the decisions that patients, families, clinicians, and health system leaders make each day to improve the health and healthcare of children and adolescents.
+To accomplish this purpose, PEDSnet has created an infrastructure that makes multi-center pediatric clinical research faster and less expensive, engages stakeholders in all parts of the research process, and generates new knowledge that informs the decisions that patients, families, clinicians, and health system leaders make each day to improve the health and healthcare of children and adolescents.

 PEDSnet has adopted the learning health system model for improving outcomes, and is contributing to the formation of a national-scale pediatric learning health system.
 The essential attributes of a learning health system are: